nojaf/blog/content/blog/world-domination-part-one/index.md

 I'm well aware that having a faster formatter won't necessarily bring you in if you are not using Fantomas today.
 All change is hard and even though Fantomas follows the [F# style guide](https://docs.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting), some people still don't use it.
-At the end of last year I had a change of heart about [Stroupstrup bracket style](https://github.com/fsprojects/fantomas/issues/1408#issuecomment-1000197855).
+At the end of last year I had a change of heart about [Stroustrup bracket style](https://github.com/fsprojects/fantomas/issues/1408#issuecomment-1000197855).
 The re-opening of this issue was well received by the community:

 ![Community feedback](Stroustrup-bracket-style-feedback.png)